mardi 13 décembre 2016

 Deux nouveaux projets pour l'année prochaine

 During my stay in Japan this fall, two new ideas occurred to me.
 As Montaigne already noticed, we think elsewhere.
 One is to open a new cafe for reading philosophical texts written in French and discussing them in Japanese.
 I named it "Bergson Cafe".
 According to a view (Alain Badiou), there are two schools of philosophy in the 20th century's French philosophy.
 One stresses theoretical aspects of philosophy, the founder being Léon Brunschvicg, and another is originated from Henri Bergson who pursued a philosophy of life.
 Before entering into philosophy, I had an impression that a goal of philosophy is to establish a theory or a concept.
 If that is the case, I thought philosophy did not suit me.
 However, I happened to read Pierre Hadot in a bookstore in Paris in 2006 and came to realize there is another aspect of philosophy, namely "philosophy as a way of life", as he called it.
 This experience changed my perception of philosophy.
-That is why I chose "Bergson" for the new cafe and we are planning to read the texts in this line of philosophy.
+That is why I chose "Bergson" for the name of this cafe and we are planning to read the texts in this line of philosophy.

 The second project is to organize a forum where scientists discuss with philosophers and researchers in the field of humanities problematics in science and medicine, and themes that are not explicitly clear to scientists and thus have not been discussed by scientists.
 I named it "Forum of philosophy of science for scientists (FPSS: pronounced fipsee)" and posted an announcement in the internet at the end of last month.
 I have received positive responses from more than 20 Japanese scientists.The aim of this activity is to recognize current situation of science and to make it publicly open, in the hope that it will make science much closer to non-scientists and that many (philosophical) themes hidden in scientific achievements will be revealed to scientists.